giprocida/Debezium-practical-examples/README.md

 Take a look at [Avro documentation](https://avro.apache.org/docs/1.11.1/specification/_print/#preamble) for more info.

+**What is a Serializer in Kafka?**

+A serializer in Kafka is responsible for converting data objects into a byte array format that can be sent to Kafka brokers.
+Since Kafka only understands byte arrays for its messages, serializers ensure that data is correctly transformed for transmission.
+Kafka provides various serializers for different data types, each suited to specific use cases.

+Kafka provides serializers for common data types.
+Some of them are:

+1. String Serialization: Converts string data into byte arrays.
+Commonly used for text-based data such as log entries, text messages, and notifications.
+**Example Scenario**: A logging system that sends application log messages to a Kafka topic for centralized logging and analysis.

+2. Byte Array Serialization: Handles data already in byte array format, suitable for raw binary datal.
+Commonly used for transmitting images, files, or any pre-serialized binary data.
+**Example Scenario**: A file transfer system that sends binary files (e.g., images) via Kafka.

+3. JSON Serialization: Converts objects to JSON strings and then to byte arrays for readable and structured data.
+Ideal for sending structured data such as records or complex objects.
+**Example Scenario**: A system that sends user data as JSON objects to Kafka for processing and storage.

+* Key: Person ID (e.g., "PersonID123")
+* Value: JSON representation of the Person object (e.g., {"name": "John Doe", "age": 30})

+4. Avro Serialization: Uses  Avro for data serialization, providing efficient serialization and a rich data structure.
+Suitable for high-performance and schema-based data processing, ensuring data consistency and type enforcement.

+**Example Scenario**: A data pipeline that sends complex records defined by Avro schemas to Kafka for efficient processing.

+* Key: Person ID (e.g., "PersonID123")
+* Value: JSON representation of the Person object (e.g., {"name": "John Doe", "age": 30})

 **Avro Converter**

 Helps Kafka Connect interact with other systems by converting data into Avro binary format: